Key Takeaway

 Here are a few of the risks involved in the process that you should be aware of:

-• The fees charged for debt settlement services vary.
-If you are not careful, you may end up working with a company that charges high fees, wiping out much of the savings from your settlement.
+- The fees charged for debt settlement services vary.
+If you’re not careful, you may end up working with a company that charges higher than normal fees, wiping out much of the savings you may realize from your settlement.

-• Your credit scores may be reduced, especially at the beginning of the debt settlement process.
-They will typically recover once you start making payments on your debts.
+- Your credit scores may be reduced, especially at the beginning of the debt settlement process, as you will typically stop making payments on your debts while you save up enough in your settlement account to make your lump-sum payment.

-• When you settle your debt for a reduced amount, you will have to pay taxes on your savings.
-The IRS considers forgiven debt to be taxable.
+- When you settle your unsecured debt for a reduced amount, you will have to pay taxes on the amount of your forgiven debt.
+The IRS considers forgiven debt of this type to be taxable as ordinary income in the year your debt is relieved.

 Alternatives to Debt Settlement